mainmatter/mainmatter.com/_posts/2021-01-29-web-animations-intro.md

 With a JavaScript based animation loop there is full control over timing and state.
 This makes it possible to take other elements into account.
-For example, you could take measurements of one element and animate another element from or to the position of the other.
+For example, you could take measurements of an element A and animate an element B from the position and size of element A to element B's natural position.

 A basic animation loop takes a source and target state and based on a timing function calculate what the state for the current frame should be.